mpaldridge/mpaldridge.github.io/_posts/2026-02-01-4-discrete-pi.md

 $$ 1, 1, 0, -2, -4, -4, 0, 8, 16, 16, 0, -32, -64, -64, 0, 128, 256, 256, \dots $$

-and the discrete sin series is [A009545](https://oeis.org/A009545)
+and the discrete sin sequence is [A009545](https://oeis.org/A009545)

 $$ 0, 1, 2, 2, 0, -4, -8, -8, 0, 16, 32, 32, 0, -64, -128, -128, 0, 256, \dots $$

-Pleasingly, we can see the sequences a related by the difference operator:
+Pleasingly, we can see the sequences are related by the difference operator:

 $$ \begin{align}
 \Delta \operatorname{dcos}(x) &= - \operatorname{dsin}(x) \\